r89m/CapacitiveButton/README.md

-# Arduino Capacitive Button
+# r89m Capacitive Button
 This library makes working with capacitive buttons easy.

 Easily handle button events such as ```onPress```, ```onHold```, ```onHoldRepeat``` and ```onRelease```.
 The same callback functions can be used with multiple buttons, helping to keep your code cleaner and more manageable.

-This library relies on you having both [Button](https://github.com/r89m/Button) and [CapacitiveSensor](https://github.com/PaulStoffregen/CapacitiveSensor.git) libraries downloaded and available to the Arduino IDE.
+This library relies on you having both [r89m Buttons](https://github.com/r89m/Button) and [CapacitiveSensor](https://github.com/PaulStoffregen/CapacitiveSensor.git) libraries downloaded and available to the Arduino IDE.

 ## Examples